 Once you receive an FBI background check (FBI will send you the original document by post and a PDF version by email), the second step is to mail the document for processing addressed to the Washington, D.C. office.

 This is where legal work starts.
 Gathering all the documents required can be a bit overwhelming but it is the very first step in applying for a visa for the country of Spain.

 Typically, the documents required for the visa application for Spain are:

-● FBI Criminal Record: For this simple police verification is not sufficient.
+● FBI background check: for this, simple police verification is not sufficient.
 It involves a fingerprint form, which you print by taking it to a nearby police station.
 The actual fingerprinting happens at the Police Station.
 You need to reach out to the FBI for a federal criminal check.
-The certificate is given by the FBI cannot be older than 90 days from the application date and must have Apostille.
+The certificate is given by the FBI cannot be older than 90 days from the application date and must have apostille.

 ● Medical certificate: this must not be older than 90 days.

 ● Proof of international medical insurance: this is generally done on a family basis.

 ● Marriage certificate (if applicable): it must not be older than 90 days.
 It must be an original document from the state where the marriage certificate was issued.
 You might have to notify the government employee that you need an Apostille.